hanpari/sovereign/source/02/052_drama.md

 "Only this?"
 Andrey sneered.
 "Have you an preferable order of how to perform these executions?"

 "Most certainly," the woman nodded in satisfaction.
 "If you do not mind, my auntie first.
-From perpective of humanity, she should depart with her beloved pet in arms, quitting the world without necessary pain and sadness.
+She should depart with her beloved pet in arms, quitting the world without necessary pain and sadness.
 I hope you can manage this selfish request of mine, sergeant."

+"No problem."

-After the exchange, Gromov wished he could have become invisible.
+After the exchange, Gromov wished he could have disappeared.
 However, Andrey calmly packed up the chessboard, put chesspieces into the case, and gestured towards her.

-"Lead the way, milady.
-Nobody can blame SF officers for abandoning their duty.
-May I introduce you my colleague to you?
+"Lead the way, milady," he said.
+"Nobody can blame SF officers for abandoning their duty.
+May I introduce my colleague to you?
 This is Captain Gromov.
-I can imagine that seeing the foregoing scene (hopefully not too gory) may negatively affect your psyche, so you may want to seek a safe haven in his manly disposition."
+I can imagine that seeing the upcoming scene (hopefully not too gory) will negatively affect your psyche, so you may want to seek a safe haven in his manly disposition."

+Gromov made himself smaller.
+"I am a completely unrelated party."

+At least, he wanted to clarify as much.
+But the moment, she came closer and examined him carefully, the same way she had done it with Andrey, he got captivated by her looks.

+"So pleased to meet you, captain."

+The offered hand had sensitive, slender fingers with long nails.
+From shoes to pearl necklace, she emanated an air of cultivated, fashion-aware woman, situated in the upper class.
+But she lacked the predatory hint often found (at least in Gromov's opinion) among wealthy people.

+Even though he did not intend to get involved in Andrey's mess, he hardly resisted the attraction, caused by her natural charm.
+Still, he did not manage to smile back.

+"Nice to meet you," he answered almost indifferently.

+"Are you a pilot?"

+"Right now I feel more like a warden warden of a mental asylum," replied Gromov, angrily staring at Andrey.
+"Please, do excuse him.
+My friend lives trough certain diffuculties, so he deems himself entitled to unforgivable rudeness.
+But rest assured, we are both harmless."

+"Is it so?"
+She got closer to him and whispered.
+"With the regards to national security, I wonder if I should not be petrified if a SF officer admits he was harmless.
+Aren't you suppose to be, you know, dangerous, or threatening?
+Like a hyena?"

+Hyena?

+Gromov did not remember Samara ever talking about hyenas.
+Moreover, the scene he happened to be in felt somewhat unrealistic.
+Why was Andrey alive?
+Am I dying while flashbacks of my life wander before my eyes?

+But he did not mind.
+There were two people he ever cared about.
+He obediently followed the suit, inquiring about Samara's circumstances.

+"I am a new kid on the block," she chatted jovially.
+"My auntie left me walk her dog to get aquinted with new people.
+She said explicitly that men who care about animals cannot be bad.
+Futhermore, she explained to me I should contact SF officers if I get into trouble.
+She is so fond of SF officers.
+My uncle was one of them.
+I am pretty sure she will be very happy to meet you before, you know..."

+She made a quick movement around her neck.

+"This..."